By Dany Ortiz, on 14 December 2020

 Images spice up your content and can often get your message across faster and more convincingly than text alone.
 This includes GIFs, charts and diagrams which many people find more approachable than a wall of words.
 Google Images has also become an important search tool in it’s own right, as visual search grows in popularity.
 So how can we give readers what they want while also pleasing Google and boosting our SEO?

-As Google moves towards a more visual search experience, Google Images has become an important search tool containing more than just pretty pictures.
+As Google moves towards a more visual search experience, Google Images has become an important search tool.

 Choosing Your Images